ItotiaHarrison/portfolio-1/readme.md

 ### Get to know me

-💬 I'm an proficient in **Javascript, React for front-end, Ruby on rails for backend**
+💬 I'm proficient in **Javascript, React for front-end, Ruby on rails for backend**

-🌱 I’m currently learning web development under Elewa programme from Italanta.
+🌱 I’m currently interning for web development under Elewa programme from Italanta.

 ⚡ Fun fact? **I love to play and watch football**